izot/smartserver-driver-template/README.md

 To create and test a custom driver for the SmartServer follow these steps:
 1. Open a Linux console for your SmartServer.
-2. If thhe git application is not already installed, enter the following commands: sudo apt-get update sudo apt-get install -y git
+2. If the git application is not already installed, enter the following commands: sudo apt-get update sudo apt-get install -y git
 2. Clone the IDL example at https://github.com/izot/smartserver-driver-template.git to your